-DOI 10.1111/j.1708-8208.2010.00311.x
+DOI 10.1111/j.1708-8208.2010.00323.x

 There are conflicting reports about misfit clinical effects.
 Some investigators have claimed a relation between clinical complications and poor fit of screwretained implant prostheses.
-According to their findings, vertical and horizontal misfit applies loads to the implant assemblies and the bone, being directly related to several mechanical complications, such as loosening or fracture of abutment and prosthetic screw, abutment fracture and complete loss of osseointegration in the most severe cases.^{3-9} However, marginal integrity at the implant-abutment interface is important to reduce stress transfer to bone and screw joint, preventing movement at the deep implant-abutment interface that causes peri-implant tissues irritation, and possibly bone loss surrounding implants.^{10-13} However, studies in animals reveal a positive bone response, with increased bone-to-metal contact at the tip of threads, in association with implants supporting misfitting frameworks.^{14,15}
+According to their findings, vertical and horizontal misfit applies loads to the implant assemblies and the bone, being directly related to several mechanical complications such as loosening or fracture of abutment and prosthetic screw, abutment fracture, and complete loss of osseointegration in the most severe cases.3-9 Although, marginal integrity at the implant-abutment interface is important to reduce stress transfer to bone and screw joint, preventing movement at the deep implant-abutment interface that causes peri-implant tissues irritation, and possibly bone loss surrounding implants.10-13 However, studies in animals reveal a positive bone response, with increased bone-to-metal contact at the tip of threads, in association with implants supporting misfitting frameworks.

-^{}Professor, Department of Prosthodontics, School of Dentistry, UNIME, Brazil; [†]associate professor, Department of Biochemistry, Federal University of Bahia, Brazil; [‡]adjunct professor of prosthodontics, Federal University of Bahia, Brazil
+\Professor, Department of Prosthodontics, School of Dentistry, UNIME, Bahia, Brazil; associate professor, Department of Biochemistry, Federal University of Bahia, Brazil; adjunct professor of prosthodontics, Federal University of Bahia, Brazil; professor, Department of Prosthodontics, School of Dentistry, UNIME, Bahia, Brazil

-Reprint requests: Professor Tiago de Morais Alves da Cunha, Antônio Carlos Magalhães, 3359, Ap 1104N, Salvador, BA, 41800-700, Brazil; e-mail: tiagoalvescunha@hotmail.com
+Reprint requests: Dr. Tiago de Morais Alves da Cunha, MSCD, Department of Prosthodontics, School of Dentistry, Avenue Antônio Carlos Magalhães, 3359, Ap 1104N, Salvador, Bahia 41800-700, Brazil; e-mail: tiagoalvescunha@hotmail.com

-Another consequence is the microbial colonization inside the implants, where the microgap is related to bacterial leakage that might play an important role in the etiology of peri-implantitis.^{16-19}
+Another consequence is the microbial colonization inside the implants, where the microgap is related to bacterial leakage that might play an important role in the etiology of peri-implantitis.16-19

-The Procera abutment is manufactured by Nobel Biocare[TM], Göteborg, Sweden) and, according to the manufacturer, aside from the Brånemark System[®] implants (Nobel Biocare), they are also suitable only for 3i[®] 3.75 (Implant Innovations, West Palm Beach, FL, USA), Lifecore[®] Biomedical Restore 3.75 (Lifecore Biomedical LLC, Chaska, MN, USA), Zimmer[®] Dental Taper-Lock 4.0 (Zimmer Dental Inc., Carlsbad, CA, USA), and Sterngold[®] Implamed[®] 3.75 (Sterngold Dental LLC, Attleboro, MA, USA).
+Procera abutment is fabricated by Nobel BiocareTM and according to the manufacturer, besides Brånemark System® implants (Nobel Biocare, Göteborg, Sweden), they are also suitable only for 3i® 3.75 (Implant Innovations, West Palm Beach, FL, USA), Lifecore® Biomedical Restore 3.75 (Lifecore Biomedical LLC, Chaska, MN, USA), Zimmer® Dental Taper-Lock 4.0 (Zimmer Dental Inc., Carlsbad, CA, USA), and Sterngold® Implamed® 3.75 (Sterngold Dental LLC, Attleboro, MA, USA).

-Combination of abutments and implant systems from different manufacturers may lead to poor marginal fit, compared to an implant-abutment interface from the same manufacturer.3
+Combination of abutments and implant systems from different manufacturers may lead to poor marginal fit, comparing to implant-abutment interface from the same manufacturer.

-Consequences of misfit have been discussed in a great number of studies;^{20-28} however, little or no data have been published concerning association between Procera® ceramic abutments made from zirconia and other Brånemark compatible implant systems, even though it has been widely used as an universal abutment.22
+Consequences of misfit have been discussed in a great number of studies;20-28 however, little or no data have been published concerning association between Procera ceramic abutments made from zirconia and other Brånemark compatible implant systems, even though it has been widely used as an universal abutment.

-The purpose of this study was to compare the vertical gap of zirconia Procera abutment associated with the Brånemark System implants and two other implant systems widely used in Brazil.
+The purpose of this study was to compare the vertical gap of zirconia Procera abutment associated with Brånemark System implants (Nobel Biocare) and two other implant systems widely used in Brazil.